guptadeepak8/rockpapersiccor/docs/example.md

 # My Documentation

-This are a samples documentation file.
+This are an sample's documentation file.